The Voice of Ireland series 4: RTÉ 2fm Wildcards

 The successful Wildcard format continued on the show.
 This gave singers a final opportunity to apply if they missed the application deadline.
 RTÉ 2FM presenters filtered the acts to find the best 5 possible contenders and they were invited to return for a blind audition with the coaches.
 The 2014 winner Brendan McCahey was a wildcard act, proving it to be successful.

 The Battles

-The Battles were filmed in The Helix on the 22 and 23 November 2014.
+The Battles were filmed in The Helix on 22 and 23 November 2014.
 They were then aired from 22 February to 15 March, across four episodes.
 The Steal returned this series, proving to be successful in season three.
 This is where another coach saves a losing battle act from bowing out of the competition by drafting them to their Live Shows team.
 Each coach had one steal and had the opportunity of putting it to use by pressing the 'I Want You' button at the end of the battle.